TheophilusNdukwe/morning-challenge-tic-tac-toe/README.md

 Example:
 ```
-I completed the challenge: 5
+I completed the challenge: 2.3
-I feel good about my code: 4
+I feel good about my code: 2.3
-I'm not sure if my constructors are setup cleanly...
+I'm not sure if my constructors are setup.
+I need more time to work through this with a mentor and really understand this assignment.
+I tried my best with the time I had, I made an effort to not use external resources to complete and only what was assigned to use to use.
+My thought and questions have not been answered and I would really apreciate more time on this assignment.
+Thank you.
 ```